 UW Showcase series

-UW System comprises 13 four-year term universities, 13 freshman-sophomore UW Colleges campuses and statewide UW-Extension.
+the UW System comprises 13 four-year-term universities and 13 freshman-sophomore UW Colleges campuses

 Do not use the before it; see also Wisconsin Alumni Association® (WAA).
 WAA’s merger with the UW Foundation was effective on July 1, 2014.
-The blended organization is now called the Wisconsin Foundation and Alumni Association (WFAA), used primarily with campus audiences.
-Both WAA and UWF maintain their separate brand identities to external alumni and donor audiences.
+The blended organization is now called the Wisconsin Foundation and Alumni Association (WFAA).
+WAA and UWF also maintain their separate brand identities.

 the name of the WAA department, but alumni travel is acceptable in generic references; its toll-free phone number is 888-WAA-TRAV (922-8728); when space and time allow, include both versions of the phone number